 Some consultant surgeons aren’t fully familiar with the fees paid by different medical insurance companies for the same surgical episode.
 Consequently, they actually undercharge without even realising it.

 Surgeon A is an ENT consultant surgeon.
-He performs a E1910 on two different patients.
-He bills both patient’s insurance company £1,600 each.
+He performs an E1910 on two different patients.
+He bills both the patient’s insurance company £1,600 each.
 No problem except Patient ONE’s insurance company fee structure is £1,600 for an E1910.

-He performs a Q0800 on two different patients who are insured by separate insurance companies and invoices both insurance companies at £636 each.
+He performs a Q0800 on two different patients who are insured by separate insurance companies.
+He invoices both insurance companies at £636 each.
 Save Patient ONE’s insurance company’s fee structure is £636 whereas Patient TWO’s insurance company’s fee structure is £800.

 To illustrate we checked four different medical insurance companies this afternoon in order to confirm the fees for an E1910.
 The fee were £636, £676, £775 and £800.
-We then turned to Surgeon B and the medical code of Q0800 and found the fees were, dependant on which of the four medical insurance companies we checked, £636, £676, £775 and £800 respectively.
+We then turned to Surgeon B and the medical code of Q0800 and found the fees were, dependant on which medical insurance companies we checked, £636, £676, £775 and £800.

-Check which fee is paid by which insurance company for the same procedure i.e. don’t assume they are the same because they may not be.
+Check which fee is paid by which insurance company for the same procedure.
+Don’t assume they are the same because they may not be.
 A published medical fee for the consultant surgeon can and does alter not only between private medical insurance companies but can also alter over time.
-In every single case it’s always worth checking the fee structure paid by the patient’s insurance company and not assuming it is the same across all private medical insurance companies.
+In every single case, it’s always worth checking the fee structure paid and not assuming it is the same across all private medical insurance companies.

-Invoice for two different codes in the same surgical episode incorrectly and its easy to get into even more trouble.
-For example: Insurance Company X may allow 100% of the higher value code and 50% of the second but Insurance company Y may allow 100% of the first but only 33% of the second.
+Invoice for two different codes in the same surgical episode incorrectly and it’s easy to get into even more trouble.
+For example Insurance Company X may allow 100% of the higher value code and 50% of the second but Insurance company Y may allow 100% of the first but only 33% of the second.
 Imagine what happens if all episodes are billed at 100% and 33%.
 Immediately you’ve lost 17% of your second fee.

-It’s even more fun when careful attention is not being paid and 100% of the LOWER value fee is claimed and 50% of the HIGHER value fee as well as both fees being lower due to the insurance company the patient is with.
+It’s even more fun when careful attention is not being paid and 100% of the LOWER value fee is claimed and 50% of the HIGHER value fee, as well as both fees, being lower due to the insurance company the patient is with.